Melbourne Victory FC: Kit evolution

+Logos

 Sponsorship

 On 5 December 2005, South Korean electronics giant Samsung became the club's major sponsor in a two-year deal, giving Samsung logo placement on the front and the back of Victory's home and away kits.
 Prior to the 2006–07 season, KFC were announced as Victory's sleeve sponsor, with their logo appearing on the sleeve of Victory's home and away kits.
 On 28 January 2009, Samsung announced that they would not renew their sponsorship for the 2009–10 A-League season.
 Intralot became the Melbourne Victory's new major sponsor when they signed a two-season $2 million contract on 4 May 2009.
 Their logo subsequently featured on the front of Melbourne Victory's playing strip, starting from the 2009–10 season.
 On 6 August 2010, it was announced that law firm Florin Burhala Lawyers would be Melbourne Victory's official shorts sponsor for the 2010–11 season.
 On 1 June 2011, it was announced that human resources company Adecco Group signed a three-year deal as the club's major sponsor, replacing Intralot.
 As part of the deal, Adecco's logo appeared on the front of the club's playing strip.
 Melbourne Victory announced on 16 June 2011 that they had signed a five-year deal with global sportswear giant Adidas as the club's official kit manufacturer.

+AFC Competition Sponsorship

 Club songs

 A number of different songs have become synonymous with Melbourne Victory, being both sung by supporters and played over the PA at different moments before, during and after games.